GDAngela/Online-chatroom/README.md

 -Backend : Javascript and jQuery

--Perform unit test using PHPunit framwork and CURL
+-Perform unit test using PHPunit framework and cURL